Should You Boost NAD+ Directly or Use Precursors (NMN, NR, & NMNH)?

 Combining NAD+ With Precursors

-It is certainly possible to benefit from administering both NAD+ Patches or Injections weekly and supplementing with NAD+ precursors, such as NMN or NR, daily.
+It is certainly possible to benefit from administering both NAD+ Patches or Injections weekly and supplementing with NAD+ precursors, such as NMN, NR, or NMNH, daily.
 While many patients follow this regime, most of our patients report that they find it to be redundant and unnecessary; instead, they report better results and benefits simply by using the NAD+ Patch or Injection on a regular basis.

 Users also report more cost savings when compared to the combination costs when using both direct NAD+ administered products and precursors.